thegrumpys/odop/docs/Help/DesignTypes/t_spring.md

-    Weight         -  weight of one spring; wire density * wire volume Spring_Index   -  spring index;  the ratio Coil_Dia/Wire_Dia End_Deflect_All - End deflection allowance  (equivalent coils) Stress_1       -  torsional stress at point 1
+    Weight         -  weight of one spring; wire density * wire volume Spring_Index   -  spring index;  the ratio Coil_Dia/Wire_Dia End_Deflect_All - End deflection allowance  (equivalent coils) Stress_1       -  bending stress at point 1
-    Stress_2       -  torsional stress at point 2
+    Stress_2       -  bending stress at point 2
     FS_2           -  static factor of safety at point 2
                      (This is the ratio of allowable stress at point 2 to the calculated stress induced by the load at